 MANDARIN ORIENTAL, SINGAPORE

-Sporting a distinctive fan-shaped concrete facade which pays homage to the brand’s logo and a soaring grand atrium design with a core of glass elevators courtesy of the late architect John Portman (who is also behind the design of Regent Singapore), the bayside property is part of the Marina Square building complex which also houses Pan Pacific Singapore as well as Marina Mandarin Singapore (which will soon be rebranded as PARKROYAL on Marina Bay).
+Sporting a distinctive fan-shaped concrete facade which pays homage to the brand’s logo and a soaring grand atrium design with a core of glass elevators courtesy of the late architect John Portman (who is also behind the design of Regent Singapore), the bayside property is part of the Marina Square building complex which also houses Pan Pacific Singapore as well as PARKROYAL COLLECTION Marina Bay.
 The interior design choices are informed by the property’s Eastern persuasions, from the dramatic Guan Yin statue below the striking 15m-long crystal chandelier at the lift lobby which injects a sense of temple-tinged spirituality to the proceedings to the public washroom signages which depict traditional Chinese outfits.

 OCEAN GRAND ROOM